-Fairholme was established in 1952 as a home for 32 children ‘of all ages’ with intellectual disabilities who were transferred from the Claremont Mental Hospital.
-Fairholme, with Earlsferry, made up the Nathaniel Harper Homes owned and run by the government of Western Australia.
-Fairholme continued to provide out of home care in the Guildford premises, with residents gradually being relocated into modern premises from 1982.
+Fairholme was established in 1952 as a home for 32 children aged from 3 years up, with cognitive disabilities, who were transferred from the Claremont Mental Hospital.
+Fairholme, with Earlsferry, made up the Nathaniel Harper Homes which were owned and run by the government of Western Australia, and located on opposite sides of the Swan River.
+Residents were gradually relocated into modern premises from 1982.
 All children had been relocated by 1984.
 The Fairholme property is no longer used for out of home care.

-Fairholme was one of two Nathaniel Harper Homes owned and run by the government of Western Australia.
-It was opened by the Minister for Health, Dame Florence Cardell Oliver, on 27 September 1952.
+Fairholme was opened by the Minister for Health, Dame Florence Cardell Oliver, on 27 September 1952.

-The Nathaniel Harper Homes were also involved in ‘industrial rehabilitation’, which was a type of ‘sheltered workshop’ employment.
-The young people and adults at Nathaniel Harper Homes took some of the overflow work from the industrial rehabilitation workshop at the Claremont Mental Hospital.
-They made glass pipettes and cleaned and re-assembled bottle-tops.
+The young people and adults at Nathaniel Harper Homes were also engaged in work, taking some of the overflow from the industrial rehabilitation workshop at Claremont Mental Hospital making glass pipettes and cleaned and re-assembled bottle-tops.

 From